lestece/VAPIKA-Dosha-Quiz/README.md

 - #### QUIZ RESULT PAGE
 ![Quiz result page](docs/README-images/quiz-result.png)

-After introducing the users to their dosha, the quiz result page __features a Google Pie chart__ that displays on what percentage each dosha has been scored.
+After introducing the users to their dosha, the quiz result page __features a Google Pie chart__ that displays what percentage each dosha has been scored.

-A _color legend_ helps the user understanding the Pie chart more.
+A _color legend_ helps the user understand the Pie chart more.
 - - -
 - #### PERSONALIZED RESULTS
 ![Personalized resuls](docs/README-images/personalized-result.png)

-If the user decides to signup to the Newsletter, the __username submitted through the form is stored and displayed in the heading of the results page__.
+If the user decides to signup to the Newsletter, the __username submitted through the form is stored and displayed in the results page heading__.
 This creates more _emotional engagement_ and the user is reassured that he/she is getting a _tailored result_.

 - - -